-This course is required for recertification and covers Advanced First Aid and Cardiopulmonary Resuscitation (CPR) for basic life support for pre-hospital care providers.
-This course may be offered as Credit/No-Credit.
+This a lecture course combined with hands-on advanced First Aid and Cardiopulmonary Resuscitations (CPR) for basic life support pre-hospital care providers.
+It is a review/recertification of the First Responder, First Aid and CPR course.
+This course is repeatable.
+This course may be offered CR/NC.

-FST 102 INTRODUCTION TO FIRE SCIENCE
+FST 102 INTRODUCTION TO FIRE SCIENCE®